Tutorial: Run the gravity-compensation demo

 colcon overlay, no --system-site-packages.
 You'll bring up the stack

-(MuJoCo or real), walk the FSM into REMOTE, and run an external
+(MuJoCo or real), switch to the REMOTE control mode, and run an

 MITCommand back over raw DDS.
 By the end you'll understand the